Peter Guber: Mandalay Sports Media

 In 2012, Guber and Mandalay Entertainment partnered with CAA Sports and Mike Tollin to create Mandalay Sports Media.
-The sports media business creates, finances, and acquires operating businesses, intellectual property, and varied enterprises within the sports and media sectors, as well as develops sports-themed entertainment programming for distribution across film, television, mobile and digital.
+The sports media business creates, finances, and acquires operating businesses, intellectual property, and varied enterprises within the sports and media sectors, as well as develops sports-themed entertainment programming for distribution across film, television, mobile, and digital.

-With Guber executive producing, Mandalay Sports Media made The Last Dance, a ten-part documentary series that chronicles Michael Jordan and the 1990s Chicago Bulls dynasty, which premiered on ESPN on April 19, 2020.
+Mandalay Sports Media made The Last Dance, a ten-part documentary series that chronicles Michael Jordan and the 1990s Chicago Bulls dynasty, which premiered on ESPN on April 19, 2020.
 Created in partnership with Netflix, the series became the all-time most-viewed documentary on the network.
 In 2020, The Last Dance was nominated for three Emmy Awards, and won the Emmy for Outstanding Documentary or Nonfiction Series.
 The series also won the NAACP Image Award for Outstanding Documentary (Television) and the Producers Guild Award for Outstanding Producer of Non-Fiction Television.

 Dick Clark Productions

 In September 2012, Peter Guber and Mandalay Entertainment joined a partnership that purchased Dick Clark Productions from Red Zone Capital Management.
-Productions include specials such as The Golden Globes, The American Music Awards, The Academy of Country Music Awards,New Year's Rockin' Eve, and the hit reality show So You Think You Can Dance.
+Productions include specials such as The Golden Globes, The American Music Awards, The Academy of Country Music Awards, New Year's Rockin' Eve, and the hit reality show So You Think You Can Dance.
 The partnership sold DCP in 2016.